gaycoderprincess/FlatOutW32BGMTool/README.md

 # FlatOut W32 Tool

-A tool to handle .w32 files in FlatOut games, highly WIP
+A tool to handle .w32 files in FlatOut games, WIP

 This tool is currently capable of:
 - Parsing and recreating the format from memory